Crisis Core FFVII Reunion Release Date: Gameplay, Trailer, Story

-Since its release on the PSP back in 2008, Crisis Core has become an important game for Final Fantasy fans.
-Now, after 14 long years of waiting, we can meet Zack once more.
+Since its release on the PSP back in 2008, Crisis Core has become an essential game for Final Fantasy fans.
+Now, after 14 long years of waiting, we can meet Zack again.
 Keep reading to learn more about Crisis Core Final Fantasy VII Reunion, its release date, gameplay, and story.

 Crisis Core: Final Fantasy VII Reunion Release Date: December 13, 2022

-Crisis Core: Final Fantasy VII Reunion will release on December 13, 2022 on Playstation, Xbox, Nintendo Switch, and PC.
+Crisis Core: Final Fantasy VII Reunion will release on December 13, 2022.
+It will be available on Playstation, Xbox, Nintendo Switch, and PC.

 Crisis Core: Final Fantasy VII Reunion gameplay